Volunteer with Rhinos in Africa

-The illegal poaching trade is pushing rhinos to the brink of extinction but there are lots of organisations working to help the situation.
-If you would like to help you can apply to join a rhino conservation program in countries like South Africa and Zimbabwe.
+The illegal poaching trade is pushing rhinos to the brink of extinction but there are lots of organisations working to help.
+Join a rhino conservation program in countries like South Africa and Zimbabwe and help these incredible animals.

 Why the Need for Assistance